John Egorugwu: Missouri State

 On December 18, 2014, Egorugwu was hired by Missouri State as their Wide receivers coach under head coach Dave Steckel.

 Baltimore Ravens

 On April 16, 2015, Egorugwu was hired by the Baltimore Ravens as a defensive staff assistant under head coach John Harbaugh.

 Buffalo Bills

 On February 2, 2017, Egorugwu was hired by Buffalo Bills as their defensive quality control coach and assistant linebackers coach under head coach Sean McDermott.
 In 2018, the Bills linebacker group recorded 7 interceptions and tied for most in the league with the New York Giants.

 Vanderbilt

-On February 4, 2021, Egorugu was hired by Vanderbilt as their Linebackers coach under head coach Clark Lea.
+On February 4, 2021, Egorugwu was hired by Vanderbilt as their Linebackers coach under head coach Clark Lea.

 New York Giants

 On February 14, 2022, Egorugwu was hired by the New York Giants as their inside linebackers coach under head coach Brian Daboll.

+On January 21, 2026, it was announced that Egorugwu would not be retained by the Giants on new head coach John Harbaugh's inaugural staff.

+Buffalo Bills (second stint)

+On February 2, 2026, Egorugwu was hired by the Buffalo Bills as the team's inside linebackers coach under head coach Joe Brady.